SHIZ3R/SHIZ3R/README.md

 - 💬 Ask me about how to get bitches
 - 📫 How to reach me: alt+f4
 - 😄 Pronouns: Nick/Her
-- ⚡ Fun fact: Hapmter
+- ⚡ Fun fact: Hampter